Lichtenshtein/yt-dlp-batch/README.md

 Text file with sed commands needed to make subtitles more readable.

 ## Requirements
 -  sed, tr, truncate, head - Linux/Unix utils ported to Windows.
 [Included](https://github.com/git-for-windows/git) in git for Windows (you may choose PortableGit.7z variant in releases).
+-  [moreutils-go](https://github.com/gabe565/moreutils-go) - because of 'ts' linux utility.
+Used for generating timestamps in standard input/output.
 -  aria2c - to use as external downloader if needed.
 Choose version from [SourceForge](https://sourceforge.net/projects/aria2.mirror/) to avoid certificate files problem on Windows.
--  ~~[paste](https://gist.github.com/jpflouret/19da43372e643352a1bf) - to pipe contents of Windows clipboard.
-Download [here](https://gist.github.com/jpflouret/19da43372e643352a1bf#file-paste-zip).~~
+-  [paste](https://gist.github.com/jpflouret/19da43372e643352a1bf) - to pipe contents of Windows clipboard.
+Download [here](https://gist.github.com/jpflouret/19da43372e643352a1bf#file-paste-zip).
 -  [Python](https://www.python.org/downloads/windows/) - to run .py scripts.
 -  [FFmpeg](https://github.com/AnimMouse/ffmpeg-stable-autobuild) - to merge video and audio files (and a lot more).
 A static nonfree build version (not gpl,lgpl).